metadriverse/metadrive/README.md

 ## 📎 Citation

-If you leverage this project in your work, please consider citing it with:
+If you find this work useful in your project, please consider to cite it through:

 ```
 @article{li2020improving,